ErpNetDocs/webclient/commands/buttons.md

    - **Always save automatically when closing** - toggle switch ON/OFF

 **Explanation of the options**
-- "Save changes"
-  Saves the changes and then closes the form.
+- "Save changes" -  Saves the changes and then closes the form.

-- "Discard changes"
-  Closes the form **without saving** the changes.
+- "Discard changes" - Closes the form **without saving** the changes.
 The user returns to the navigator form, or the starting form)

-- "Cancel"
-  Keeps the form open so you can continue editing.
+- "Cancel" - Keeps the form open so you can continue editing.

-- "Always save automatically when closing"
-This is a configuration key under [number 71 /AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose)
+- "Always save automatically when closing" - This is a configuration key under [#71 /AlwaysSaveOnClose](https://docs.erp.net/tech/reference/config-options-reference.html#71-webclientalwayssaveonclose)

 > [!Note]
-> When enabled, this option is saved as a user preference, which means that when closing the form with **X** will automatically save changes without showing the dialog and without the need to explicitly press "Save" before that.
+> 1. When enabled, this option is saved as a user preference, which means that when closing the form with **X** will automatically save changes without showing the dialog and without the need to explicitly press "Save" before that.
-> <br> The configuration can be swithed ON/OFF from Main menu/Customize form/Settings tab.
+> 2. The configuration can be swithed ON/OFF from Main menu/Customize form/Settings tab.

 ---